Dynamic Data Augmentation with Gating Networks for Time Series Recognition: Experimental Results

 \subsection{Results}

 Our quantitative results are shown on Table \ref{tab:results}.
 Each result is the mean of five trials for reliability.
-Compared to No Aug, the proposed method ($\lambda=1.0$) performed better on all of the datasets except HandOutlines and PhalangesOC.
-These results supports the idea that the combined gating network and feature consistency loss has positive effect on inference.
-In addition, the proposed method has performed better than Concat.
-This could be attributed to the fact that our method is able to cut off poor performing Expert Networks at once, whereas Concat judges on a feature basis.
-It is also noticeable that ours performed better than the other recent comparative methods in most cases.
+Over trials, they are all trained for the same amount of iterations using the same Adam optimizer.
+We set four different $\lambda$ values, which determine the balance between $\mathcal{L}_\mathrm{con}$ and $\mathcal{L}_\mathrm{CE}$, to get an idea of how the weight of $\mathcal{L}_\mathrm{con}$ affects the performance.

+From the table, it is noticeable that ours performed better than the other recent comparative methods in most cases.
+In fact, the proposed method ($\lambda=1.0$) achieves better than TTA and RandAug in all 12 datasets.
+It also outperforms $\alpha$-Aug and SapAug in 9 datasets.

+Compared to No Aug, ours performed better on all datasets except HandOutlines and PhalangesOC.
+Based on this, we can say data augmentation is helpful to achieve better accuracy in general.
 To demonstrate the difference in the features of No Aug and the proposed method, we use t-distributed Stochastic Neighbor Embedding (t-SNE)~\cite{vandermaaten08a}.
 Fig.~\ref{fig:tsne} visualizes $\boldsymbol{f}$ using t-SNE for the FordA dataset by its class.
-For this visualization, we used the model which is the closest to the mean accuracy of five trials.
-As shown in the figure, the proposed method succeeds in creating a representation that is more easier to classify than No Aug.
+For this visualization, we used the closest model to the mean accuracy of five trials.
+As shown in the figure, the proposed method succeeds in creating a representation that is easier to classify than No Aug.
 This behavior's effect can be confirmed by the fact that accuracy has improved from $87.2\%$ to $90.2\%$ in Table \ref{tab:results}.

+Focusing on the model without our two modules shows that it only achieves the best in one dataset while the proposed methods achieve the best around three datasets on average.
+Moreover, the model with the Gating Network and no $\mathcal{L}_\mathrm{con}$ still achieves the best in one dataset alone.
+This clearly supports the idea that $\mathcal{L}_\mathrm{con}$ is necessary for effective dynamic data augmentation.

+We also tried to analyze the work of $\mathcal{L}_\mathrm{con}$ in a qualitative way.
 Fig.~\ref{fig:consisloss} is a combined visualization of each $\boldsymbol{f}_n$ for the ElectricDevices dataset colored by DA methods (Expert Network).
-Without the feature consistency loss, the features are separated based on the DA method.
-This means when the Gating Network without $\mathcal{L}_\mathrm{con}$ adds the features, interference and additional class confusion might occur.
-This is validated by the worse accuracy when not using $\mathcal{L}_\mathrm{con}$.
+Without $\mathcal{L}_\mathrm{con}$, the features are separated based on the DA method.
+It means when the Gating Network, without $\mathcal{L}_\mathrm{con}$, adds the features, interference and additional class confusion might occur.
+However, as $\lambda$ gets bigger, the distribution of dots by color gets closer, allowing the Gating Network to add features in a meaningful way.

+Lastly, the performance of Shared Weights is limited.
+It may be concluded that a single Expert Network is not sufficient for multiple DA methods.

-\subsection{Distribution of $\boldsymbol{\alpha}$}
+\section{Distribution of $\boldsymbol{\alpha}$}